mcgnly/DeveloperDocumentation/Support/FAQs.md

 <p>The earliest version you could use the iOS OnBoarding app is version 8.
 Please note: The <strong>Bluetooth version on the device must be 4.0</strong> (Bluetooth Smart).
 Onboarding is not possible with an earlier Bluetooth version.</strong></p>

+<h3> I am using the iOS Onboarding App.
+Where can I see my sensor data? </h3>

+<p>When using the iOS App you are able to see your sensor data either on the <a href="https://developer.relayr.io/dashboard/devices" >Developer Dashboard</a> or by downloading our <a href="https://itunes.apple.com/de/app/tell-me-when/id947289745?l=en&mt=8">TellMeWhen</a> application, which allows you to view your sensor data and get notifications about it based on rules you set.
+Currently the iOS app is not as feature complete as our Android app, which is why, at the moment viewing data in the app is not available.
+We are of course working on improving the iOS app so that it has the same capabilities as that of the Android app. </p>

 <h3> How do I use the iOS Onboarding App</h3>